jteijema/asreview-plugin-model-switcher/README.md

 ## Getting started

-Install the new classifier with
+Install the new classifier with:

 ```bash
 pip install .